solarlabsteam/cosmos-exporter/README.md

 - Sentinel - it doesn't expose gRPC endpoint for now.
 Should be fixed in sentinel-hub v0.6.0
 - Kava - for the same reason.
 - fetch.ai - for the same reason
+- Terra - for the same reason
+- Sifchain - for the same reason

 ## How can I contribute?